How to Prepare for the MEXT Scholarship Interview (Embassy)

 Online Interviews

-As of 2022, some countries are still holding interviews online.
-The format varies from country to country so please be sure to check the details for your specific country.
+As recently as 2022, some countries were still holding interviews online, but most have gone back to face-to-face interviews.
+The format may vary from country to country so please be sure to check the details for your specific country.

 Interview Panel Members

-Based on comments from past applicants, both on this blog and on other sites, embassy MEXT scholarship interview panels typically seem to consist of three interviewers.
-Two are embassy officials and one is often a professor from an area university.
+Based on feedback from past applicants, embassy MEXT scholarship interview panels typically seem to consist of three interviewers.
+Two are embassy officials and one is often a professor from a local university.
 According to past reports, the professor is typically someone from your general field of research (e.g. social science, engineering, etc.) but may not be well-versed in your particular area.

 This means that you should plan to avoid deep, technical discussions of your research.
 Instead, you want to be able to communicate the purpose, desired outcomes, and importance of your research to someone outside of your field.
 Keep that in mind as you practice your interview questions.